ellabastian/july_lycheebnb/README.md

 So that I can use MakersBnb,
 I would like to create an account

+As a user
+So that I can add my space
+I want to provide a description/picture/name/price

 As a user,
 So that I can use MakersBnb,
 I would like to view a list of spaces